riseupalex/CitComAI-Hub.github.io/docs/services/waste_collection.md

 To access the service you will need a valid API key, so go over to [openrouteservice.org](https://openrouteservice.org) and get one; you will need it later.
 The API and parameters specification are explained [in the following page](https://github.com/VROOM-Project/vroom/blob/master/docs/API.md).

 ## Getting started
-Below, you will find step-by-step instructions on how to deploy waste collection minimum viable service.
+Below, you will find step-by-step instructions on how to deploy waste collection minimum interoperable service.
 Tested with Python `3.10.12` and Ubuntu 22.04.

 1. Clone the repository and navigate to its root folder:
 ```bash